Vatavuk/verano/README.md

 ### Quick start

 Let's create a very simple model which prints items in an order.
+We have two implementations of `Items`, one for test environment and one for production.
 ```java
 public class MyOrder implements Order {